constantinadrian/gm_v2_unit_test/README.md

         - [ShutterStock](https://www.shutterstock.com/image-photo/portrait-handsome-stylish-man-elegant-black-124851772) - Royalty-free stock photo ID: 124851772

-    - All the images from the products and card section on landing page were taken from:
+    - All the images from the products and card section on landing page were taken from this three website and modified by the developer:

         - [https://www.pexels.com/](https://www.pexels.com/)

         - [https://pixabay.com/](https://pixabay.com/)

         - [https://unsplash.com/](https://unsplash.com/)

   - #### Acknowledgements